jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 how to install tree
 #################################################################################

-* :ref:`how to install tree on Linux/Windows Subsystem Linux`
+* :ref:`how to install tree on Linux/Windows Subsystem for Linux`
 * :ref:`how to install tree on mac OS`
-* :ref:`how to install tree on Windows without Windows Subsystem Linux`
+* :ref:`how to install tree on Windows without Windows Subsystem for Linux`

-how to install tree on Linux/Windows Subsystem Linux
+how to install tree on Linux/Windows Subsystem for Linux
 ---------------------------------------------------------------------------------

 .. code-block:: shell